blbadger/blbadger.github.io/gpu-server.md

 ## Deep Learning Server

-When one thinks of state-of-the-art deep learning models, one might tend to think of enormous data centers with thousands of GPUs training models with billions or trillions of parameters.
+When one thinks of state-of-the-art deep learning models, one might imagine enormous data centers with thousands of GPUs training models with billions or trillions of parameters.
 While large computing clusters are indeed necessary for training a variety of models, they are not at all necessary to do interesting work in the field.

 On this page, I will detail the process of building a high-performance compute server node with four V100 GPUs for less than the cost of a single RTX 4090, but with around triple the GPU memory and compute (assuming 16/32 bit mixed precision training).